simeononsecurity/simeononsecurity.ch/content/articles/what-is-system-administration/index.md

 coverAlt: "An image of a system administrator sitting at a desk with multiple computer screens displaying system status, network activity, and security alerts."
 coverCaption: ""
 ---
-# What is System Administration

-System administration is the process of managing and maintaining the computer systems, servers, and networks of an organization.
+**System administration is the process of managing and maintaining the computer systems, servers, and networks of an organization**.
 It involves the day-to-day operations of the computer systems, ensuring that they are running smoothly and efficiently.
 System administrators are responsible for the installation, configuration, and maintenance of computer systems, servers, and networks.
 They are also responsible for ensuring the security of these systems and ensuring that the organization's data is protected.

+______

 ## Difference between System and Network Administration

-System and network administration are two different fields within the broader field of IT.
+**System and network administration are two different fields within the broader field of IT**.
 System administration focuses on the management of computer systems, servers, and networks, while network administration focuses on the management of network infrastructure, such as switches, routers, and firewalls.

-While there is overlap between these two fields, there are distinct differences in the skills required for each.
+While **there is overlap between these two fields**, there are distinct differences in the skills required for each.
 System administrators need to be familiar with operating systems, such as Windows and Linux, and have a good understanding of hardware and software administration.
 They must be able to install, configure, and maintain computer systems, servers, and networks, and ensure that they are running smoothly and efficiently.

-On the other hand, network administrators need to have a strong understanding of networking technologies, such as BGP, Trunking, and OSPF.
+On the other hand, **network administrators need to have a strong understanding of networking technologies**, such as BGP, Trunking, and OSPF.
 They must be able to design, implement, and maintain network infrastructure, such as switches, routers, and firewalls.
 They must also be familiar with security technologies, such as firewalls, intrusion detection systems, and virtual private networks (VPNs).

+______

 ## Skills for System Administration